avantifellows/plio-backend/docs/ENV.md

 Using the `python manage.py createoauth2application` command, you can create an OAuth2 client application for your app.
 For that, the following environment variables are needed.

 #### `DEFAULT_OAUTH2_CLIENT_SETUP`
 Boolean value.
 Defaults to `False` if not set.
-The command `createoauth2application` will work only if this is set to True.
+The command `createoauth2application` will work only if this is set to `True`.

 #### `DEFAULT_OAUTH2_CLIENT_ID`
 The value for the OAuth2 client id.
 Recommended to use a 40 character or longer randomized alphanumeric string.